 Research Stipends for Student Research with Faculty in the Natural and Social Sciences

-The Office of the Provost and Dean of the College will provide 14 stipends of $2000 each available for the 2013-2014 academic year for members of the class of 2016 to carry out collaborative research projects with natural science and social science faculty mentors next year.
-These stipends will enable up to 28 students (20 in natural sciences and 8 in social sciences) to work closely with faculty for approximately 10 hours/week during her sophomore year.
+The Office of the Provost and Dean of the College will provide stipends of $2100 during the 2022-2023 academic year for members of the class of 2025 to carry out collaborative research projects with natural science and social science faculty mentors.
+These stipends will enable up to 28 students (20 in natural sciences and 8 in social sciences) to work closely with faculty for approximately 6 hours/week during her sophomore year.
 Since hands-on research is so important in doing natural and social science as well as in career planning, these funds will make available academic year research opportunities as work-study positions.
 This program supports eligible students who belong to groups underrepresented in these disciplines (including first-generation students, students from low-income backgrounds, and students from racial and ethnic groups underrepresented in the natural and social sciences).
 Because these are work-study positions, and because the nature of research sometimes requires it, students can anticipate that some of the work may be more tedious than other aspects of the work.
 However, all participating students can expect to gain basic research skills in the discipline in which they work.

 The following process should be followed and deadlines will be strictly observed.

-- Participating faculty will select from students who contact them and confirm that the student is a work-study student.
-The faculty-student team prepares a paragraph from the faculty member on what the student would do and a paragraph from the student explaining why she wants to do this work.
+Participating faculty will select from students who contact them and confirm that the student is a work-study student.
+The faculty-student team prepares a paragraph from the faculty member on what the student would do and a paragraph from the student explaining why they want to do this work.
 Also, include the student's Wellesley ID number on the application.
 Then, faculty supervisors should submit the completed application as a single pdf to firstname.lastname@example.org.
 Please include student/faculty last name in subject line.
 DEADLINE: 9 AM ET on Friday, July 29th.

 The committee will rank matches, using the acquisition of research skills as a primary criterion.
-Every effort will be made to notify the faculty members and students selected will be notified by Thursday, May 2nd.
+Every effort will be made to notify the faculty members and students selected by the first week of the fall semester.
 Please note that positions are not finalized until the faculty member and student are notified of selection into the program and the student has submitted their SERP contract paperwork.

 Please apply!
-Faculty members should address questions to Cathy Summa, Director of the Science Center (x3104).
+Faculty members should address questions to Ayana McCoy, Assistant Director of the Science Center (x2903; amccoy3).
 Students should address questions to Susan Lange (x3000; slange2).